wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab2.md

 - Logout/login the Agent on the agent desktop for the new agent profile settings to take effect.
 - You should see the Outdial button and the agent is now able to make an outdial call.
-- Test it by calling your cell or the provided Cisco Public Tollfree - `+18005536387` –Note: This will actually connect you to a live toll free number for Cisco Support!
+- Test it by calling the Cisco Tollfree Number - `+18005536387` –Note: This will actually connect you to a live toll free number for Cisco Support!
-- You should have all the connected call features pop on the agent desktop once the call is complete.
+- You should have all the connected call features pop on the agent desktop once the call is established and the call should land on your Calling endpoint.

 ---